facebookarchive/react-page/README.md

   - React is a client/server rendering framework from the ground up.
   - When performance constraints change, simply change _where_ you render it - don't change your app.
   - React is functional.
-Explore the documenation on the [React Github Page](http://www.github.com/facebook/react/).
+Explore the documentation on the [React Github Page](http://www.github.com/facebook/react/).
   - Server rendering optional - you can always just use React as a declarative client side framework.